 Here’s some very secretive shots from behind the scenes of a shoot I did back in July with Emma, Rebecca Searle and Envy hair RWY featuring designs by Alexandria Gabriel.
 The editorial was shot for a magazine which I can hopefully reveal to you very soon!
 Dartmoor ponies not included.
+Thanks to Tracie at Envy Hair Salon for the video!

 My pink trousers made it into this fab menswear editorial for Chasseur magazine, I love a bit of men in pink!
 Styled by Domonique Wilson, shot by Louise Carnegie.
 Check out the full editorial here